There are three things in life that are inevitable; death, taxes and emails.

 On most days, it appears as though all you do is read and respond to emails, yet somehow, your inbox remains a bottomless pit.
 You’re not alone in this, given that the average professional checks their email around 74 times a day.
 This behaviour is very common and borders on obsessive.
 No wonder why email anxiety, a deep-rooted fear of going through your inbox, is a recognized mental health problem of modern times.

 Like every problem, managing your email anxiety has multiple solutions from daily habits to app extensions.
+Here are our favourite email management best practices at work that will pull you out of your inbox misery.
 Take a deep breath and read along.

 1. Set aside a daily block of time for emails.